 - Merge the four cells (B2:C3) using Home Tab-> Alignment Group-> Merge & Center

-- Apply the border to the merged cell using shortcut key (ALT+H+B+T) by pressing one key after other.
+- Apply the border to the merged cell using the shortcut key (ALT+H+B+T) by pressing one key after another.

 - Center and middle align the value using Home Tab-> Alignment Group -> ‘Center’ and ‘Middle Align‘ command.